 - 90. You must make sure you are aware of your obligations under the Freedom of Information Act 2000 ("FOI"), Environmental Information Regulations 2004 ("EIR"), the General Data Protection Regulation ("UK GDPR") and the Data Protection Act 2018 ("DPA") by completing the mandatory elearning modules when you join the Council - 91.
-You must make information held by the Council available to the public on request in keeping with the Freedom of Information Policy and Fol and EIR Procedures and the .
-This includes recorded information in any form, such as written records, emails, case files, correspondence, memoranda, statistics, photographs, plans, charts and video recordings.
+You must make information held by the Council available to the public on request in keeping with the Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR <a href="Freedom of Information Policy and Folian ElR Folian ElR <a href="Freedom of Information Regulations Policy.
+This includes records, emails, case files, correspondence, memoranda, statistics, photographs, plans, charts and video recordings.
 There are some exemptions that apply to releasing information and you should seek advice from the Legal Services if you are unsure. - 92.
 Requests for personal data and special category data are governed by GDPR and the DPA.
 This includes customer or employee requests for copies of their personal data.
 Please look at the StaffNet for information on FOI,DPA and EIR. - 93.
 Requests under FOI, EIR and DPA are logged centrally and you should email them immediately to foi@stalbans.gov.uk - 94.
 You must always use appropriate and professional language when making notes, writing reports or sending emails.
 Information cannot be withheld because disclosure would cause embarrassment. - 95.
 When you leave the Council's employment you will still be bound indefinitely by the rules protecting confidential information under the mutual duty of trust and confidence.
 In the same way the Council will protect your information indefinitely after you leave.